Holidays to Paxos

 Holidays In Paxos

-The population of Paxos is about 3,000.
-Most live in the three main seaside villages of Lakka, Loggos and Gaios, the capital.
+The population of paxos is around 3,000.
+Most live in the three main seaside villages of Lakka, Loggos and gaios, the capital.
 Each has its own distinct character and charm.

-Monday Day flight Gatwick, Bristol or Manchester to Corfu (other regional flights on request).
-Then transfer to the port & hydrofoil (1 hr) or private charter boat (2 hrs 20 mins) to Paxos.
+Monday Day flight Gatwick, Bristol or Manchester to Corfu (other regional flights incl BHX, STN, NCL, GLA, EMA on request).
+Then transfer to the port & large, comfortable private charter boat (2 hrs 30 mins) to Paxos, by far the most relaxed and reliable way of getting to Paxos (note: early and late season and/or regional flight pax may be hydrofoil).
 Short onward transfer to your accommodation.

 We can arrange car hire for you.